spryker-community/sprykerb2c-Marketplace-payment-integration-novalnet/README.md

 See our License Agreement at: https://www.novalnet.com/payment-plugins/free/license

 ## Documentation & Support
-For more information about the SprykerB2C Payment Integration by Novalnet, please get in touch with us: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>
+For more information about the SprykerB2C Marketplace Payment Integration by Novalnet, please get in touch with us: <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a> or +49 89 9230683-20<br>

 Novalnet AG<br>
 Zahlungsinstitut (ZAG)<br>